paulknewton/pi-cloud-frame/README.md

 The application opens and runs the first media player (in the above example photo player).
 At any time, the user can jump to the next photo by clicking on the right-hand side of the screen, or jump back to the previous photo by clicking on the left-hand side.

 If the user clicks on the top or bottom parts of the screen, it jumps to the previous/next media player (if any are configured).
 In the example above, it would switch to the video player.
+This allows multiple slide shows to be running in parallel.